RGBCube/embd-rs/README.md

-# embed-rs
+# embd-rs

-A super simple file and directory embedding crate, that loads files from the filesystem in debug mode, allowing for quick edit-and-test cycles without compilation.
+A super simple file and directory embedding crate, that loads files from the filesystem on debug mode, allowing for quick edit-and-test cycles without compilation.

 It is also super efficient, and does not heap allocate when the